mialkin/docs/design patterns/factory method.md

 # Factory method

-The **factory method** is creational design pattern that defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+The **factory method** is creational software design pattern that defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ## Participants